yxiaoa/my-leetcode-environment/Typescript/README.md

 #### Debug

-1. Run and Debug choose Jest All configuration
+1. Run and Debug choose Jest All configuration or Jest Current File

 #### Unit test